Rezonality/zep/README.md

 * /search support

 Current Limitations:
-* Vim mode is limited to common operations, not the extensive set of commmands typical in Neovim/Vim.
+* Vim mode is limited to common operations, not the extensive set of commands typical in Neovim/Vim.
 There are now a considerable number of commands, but notably ex commands are missing, such as %s///g for find/replace.

 Though I have limited time to work on Zep, I do try to move it forward at York Developer's regular Code and Coffee sessions.
 Zep was my 2018 project but has already proved quite popular, and I try to throw more features in when I can.
 There are over 200 unit tests for the editing modes.
 This project started mainly as an experiment and a learning exercise.
 I like the idea of a programmer building programmer tools for their own use, just as carpenters used to build their toolbox.